Chymyst/chymyst-core/docs/chymyst10.md

 At this point, we have created a DCM program that will run the `seeBroadcast` reaction in every DCM peer exactly once.
 Each DCM peer will consume the single copy of `broadcast()`, print a message, and emit `broadcast()` back into the cluster for other DCM peers to consume.
+If necessary, the `broadcast()` molecule could carry some data, and the `seeBroadcast` reaction could process this data, implementing any required functionality.

 What if we emit several copies of `broadcast()` with identical data?
 Each DCM peer will still consume only one copy of `broadcast()` and emit it back.